IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 The `LogFormatting` typeclass is used to describe __trace presentation__ -- mapping __traces__ to __metrics__ and __messages__.

-* The `forMachine` method is used for a machine readable representation, which can varied through detail level.
+* The `forMachine` method is used for a machine readable representation, which can be varied through detail level.
   It requires an implementation to be provided by the trace author.

 * the `forHuman` method shall represent the message in human readable form.
   It's default implementation defers to `forMachine`.

 * the `asMetrics` method shall represent the message as `0` to `n` metrics.
   It's default implementation assumes no metrics.
-If a text is given it is appended as last element to the namespace.
+Each metric can optionally specify a namespace as a `[Text]`.

 ```haskell
 class LogFormatting a where